HIP DYSPLASIA AND TOTAL HIP REPLACEMENT AT VSS

 Hip Denervation

 This technique is undertaken to lessen the pain associated with hip dysplasia.
 Hipdenervation does not however alter the progression of osteoarthritis.
 Sensory fibres in the periosteum and fibrous tissue that cover the joint can be removed to reduce pain.
-This procedure removes around 85% of the sensory (pain) nerve fibres to the hip joint.The analgesia typically lasts for around 2 years but longer in some cases.
+This procedure removes around 85% of the sensory (pain) nerve fibres to the hip joint.The analgesia typically lasts for around 2 years but is longer in some cases.
 This procedure has a low morbidity and can be performed on both sides.
-Physiotherapy isrecommended in the post-operative period.
+Physiotherapy is recommended in the post-operative period.

 This procedure is often mostly applicable to older patients to help palliate symptoms associated with hip osteoarthritis.